phoenixperry/cci_history_of_computing_and_computational_creativity/readme.md

 http://dougengelbart.org

 http://dougengelbart.org/content/view/138/000/

 ---
-### Week 1: Navigation, Sugar, Gender, Slavery and Computation - How we got in this hot mess
+### Week 1: Navigation, Sugar, Gender, Slavery and Computation
 ---

 Overview: This week we are covering the basic topics we'll discuss all term in the form of an overview.